vercel/examples/edge-middleware/basic-auth-password/README.md

 # Basic Auth Password Protection

-Password protect pages in your application using Edge Functions.
+Password protect pages in your application using Edge Middleware.

 ## Demo